Spousal IRA: What it is and how it works

 How to open a spousal IRA

-- Direct your investments: Just contributing money to your spousal IRA isn’t enough — you must also invest it for it to grow.
-You can choose from nearly any type of investment, including individual stocks and bonds or diversified investments like mutual funds and exchange-traded funds (ETFs).
+4. Direct your investments: Just contributing money to your spousal IRA isn’t enough — you must also invest it for it to potentially grow.
+You normally can choose from a wide variety of investments, including individual stocks and bonds or diversified investments like mutual funds and exchange-traded funds (ETFs).

 Managing a spousal IRA